 And that was her mother.

 Phoebe called out to her parents, her mother quickly like lightning speed rushed to her and held her baby closely.
-“Oh god Phoebe!
+“Oh god, Phoebe!
 We’ve been looking for you, what happened?”

-Phoebe wasn’t sure how to tell her parents what she experience.
+Phoebe wasn’t sure how to tell her parents what she experienced.
 She told them a lie, which was something she never does.
 “Zoom-Zoom ran off and I went after him but then I got lost.
 Did you find him?”

-“Yes he’s back at the house” said her father.
+“Yes he’s back at the house,” said her father.